-Actions Outcomes Indicators educatio olish mini employment & on hubs taking services to ne need is, such as by Hub.
+Actions Outcomes Indicators To establish mini employment & education hubs taking services to where the need is, such as Thornaby Hub.
 1. Deliver a number of sessions with partners and Thornaby Hub Centre Manager.
 1. Resident engagement/attendance.
-Increase in employment. with You providers who can work ing People who are at ecoming NEET.
+Increase in employment.
+Identify providers who can work with Young People who are at risk of becoming NEET.
 2. Information advice worker to deliver a number of sessions.
-2. Uptake from young people, reduction in NEET & increase in employment levels. commur ort new and emerging nities to gain skills to ocal jobs.
+2. Uptake from young people, reduction in NEET & increase in employment levels.
+3. To support new and emerging communities to gain skills to secure local jobs.
 3. To explore community surgeries/advice sessions in community settings.
 3. Engagement data with ESOL, Council's English Language Service, participation numbers & increase in new employment

 Actions Outcomes Indicators Encourage partnership working between local residents and policy makers to make improvements on the impact new housing has on flooding and local infrastructure.
 Implement adequate flood preventative measures to address increased surface water and flooding of becks and individual homes.
-Flood resilience grants and flood defence systems in place for individual homes.
-Flood preventative measures to allow the becks to cope with increased 2.
-Encourage and support service providers to bring properties, includir empty homes into good repair.
+1. Flood resilience grants and flood defence systems in place for individual homes.
+Flood preventative measures to allow the becks to cope with increased Encourage and support service providers to bring properties, including empty homes into good repair.
 Better and safer housing standards.
 Improved working with social housing providers and explore delivery of community advice sessions. surface water.
 2. Improved living standards, reduction in complaints.
-3. Develop an ongoing programme of information and engagement highlighting the ways residents can engage and influence long term population and regeneration planning 3.
-Hold a number of interactive forums on current and emerging themes to give residents the opportunity to have a say, a greater understanding and get involved.
+3. Develop an ongoing programme of information and engagement highlighting the ways residents can engage and influence long term population and regeneration planning.
+3. Hold a number of interactive forums on current and emerging themes to give residents the opportunity to have a say, a greater understanding and get involved.
 3. Improved relationships and awareness between local communities and partners